fabiomercorio/fabiomercorio.github.io/publications.md

 }

 @InProceedings{10.1007/978-3-031-74633-8_28,
-author="Haardt, Vittorio
-and Malandri, Lorenzo
-and Mercorio, Fabio
-and Porcelli, Luca",
-editor="Meo, Rosa
-and Silvestri, Fabrizio",
-title="SEEDOT: Tool for Enhancing Sentiment Lexicon with Machine Learning",
+author="Vittorio Haardt and Lorenzo Malandri and Fabio Mercorio and Luca Porcelli", editor="Meo, Rosa and Silvestri, Fabrizio", title="SEEDOT: Tool for Enhancing Sentiment Lexicon with Machine Learning",